hadilo/rabbitmq-1/README.md

 ## Wetopi rabbitmq Dockerfile

-This repository contains **Dockerfile** based on official rabbitmq with a new startup script to let us perform user, credentials and vhost setup during container start.
+This repository contains **Dockerfile** based on official rabbitmq with a new startup script to let us perform user credentials and vhost setup during container start.

-This setup outside image lets run rabbitmq with credentials based on our environment variables setup
+This setup script outside our image lets run rabbitmq with credentials based on our environment variables.

 ### Base Docker Image